THE BEST LAS VEGAS PROPERTIES

 property to the lender as security for payment of a debt.

-Mortgage Banker - A company that originates, sells and
+Mortgage Banker - A company that originates, sells

-services mortgages exclusively for resale in the secondary mortgage market.
+and services mortgages exclusively for resale in the secondary mortgage market.

-Mortgage Broker - An individual or company that brings
+Mortgage Broker - An individual or company that

-brokers typically require a fee or a commission for their services.
+Mortgage brokers typically require a fee or a commission for their services.

 Mortgagee - The lender in a mortgage agreement.